Film Fest Gent: Official Competition

-Georges Delerue Award for Best Soundtrack/Sound Design

 The Georges Delerue Award honours the film with the best soundtrack or sound design.
-This prize is awarded by an international jury to a film from the international competition.
-The prize includes a €10,000 distribution premium and a media campaign worth €12,000.
+This prize is awarded by the same international jury to a film from the international competition.
+The prize includes a distribution premium and a media campaign worth.

+Joseph Plateau Honorary Award

+The Joseph Plateau Honorary Award is presented to distinguished guests of Film Fest Ghent whose achievements have earned them a special and distinct place in the history of international filmmaking.

+The award itself is a replica of professor Joseph Plateau’s Phenakistiscope, the device he designed to illustrate his theory of the persistence of vision, which became the basic principle behind the idea of “moving images”.